UNT Assistant Football Coach Arrested, Charged With Improper Relationship With Student

 Before coaching at UNT, Wallis worked as the offensive coordinator at Argyle High School from 2018 to 2019.

-Denton County Jail records indicate that the offenses occurred while Wallis was coaching at Argyle in October and December of 2019.
+Denton County Jail records indicate that the offenses occurred while Wallis was coaching at Argyle between October and December 2019.

-According to the Denton Record-Chronicle, Wallis also worked as an an assistant coach at North Forney High School.
+According to the Denton Record-Chronicle, Wallis also worked as an assistant coach at North Forney High School.
+Wallis joined the Baylor coaching staff in 2009 and worked under Art Briles until Briles was fired in 2016.
+UNT coach Seth Littrell hired Wallis to coach the quarterbacks after the 2019 season.

 Wallis was the quarterback at Ennis High School, leading the team to a Class 4A state title during his senior year in 2000, the Denton Record-Chronicle reported.
 Wallis also played football at Southern Methodist University.